 - If you dislike the suggested outfit, the chatbot will select a different outfit

-H&M’s consistent increased sales over the past year and along with 11 new H&M online markets appear to signify positive results for its chatbot implementation.
+H&M’s consistently increased sales and new H&M online markets appear to signify positive results for its chatbot implementation.

 - Chatbots opened avenues for brands to engage the native millennials and Gen Z customers in their own language and convenience.